xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

 ## Understand the topology

-For this tutorial, we'll use a two-node topology: An XR vagrant instance connected to an Ubuntu vagrant instance:
+For this tutorial, we'll use a two-node topology: An XR vagrant instance connected to Linux instance (devbox).
+For illustrative purposes, we use Ubuntu as our devbox OS:

 ![app dev topo](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/app_dev_topology.png)